planetarian/KCDocumentation/KCCacheProxy.md

 1) Install the browser extension ProxySwitch Omega: https://chrome.google.com/webstore/detail/proxy-switchyomega/padekgcemlokbadohgkifijomclgjgif

-2) You should have a little circle icon next to the browser's address bar for ProxySwitch Omega.
+2) You should have a little circle icon for ProxySwitch Omega next to the browser's address bar.
 Click it, and click `Options`.
 It will try to guide you through stuff, feel free to click your way through or skip the tutorial messages.

    ![Accessing ProxySwitch Omega options](/KCCacheProxy/B2.png)